 We went, we saw, we conquered...the shops!

-The NYLON team made a day’s dash to the French capital for a “training day” on 19th May 2016 to capture the “je ne sais quois” of Parisians.
+The NYLON team made a day’s dash to the French capital in May, for a “training day”, to capture the “je ne sais quois” of Parisians.

 “People like to know things are authentic.
 They like them to have a history and an origin.
 Paris’ tree-lined boulevards, romantic bridges, wicker chair-lined café terraces and sans-serif avant-garde fonts and exterior façades created a city landscape with a timeless chic,” said NYLON’s Head of PR, Anju Sarpal.